+Wondering how to gain competitive advantages?
 According to the market research firm, Gartner, “Supply chain planning (SCP) is the forward-looking process of coordinating assets to optimize the delivery of goods, services and information from supplier to customer, balancing supply and demand.”
 SCP considers every stakeholder, from raw materials suppliers to end customers, to build a cohesive plan to optimize a company’s production, sales and operations and develop key performance metrics to ensure efficient and cost-effective operations.

 Efficient supply chain planning achieves three goals: lowering production costs, increasing sales and bolstering supplier relationships.
 In the 70s and 80s, companies like Walmart and Dell crushed their competition by gaining a competitive edge in supply chain and logistics.
 Behemoths like P&G leverage digital technologies in the supply chain to gain their competitive edge.
 Today, every business is capable of leveraging technology to improve operational efficiency.
-Here are six ways your company can leverage supply chain planning as a competitive advantage.
+Here are six examples your company can leverage supply chain planning as a competitive advantage.

 1. Engage in real-time supply chain planning